aschaeffer/rust-ecs-ui/README.md

 - [x] Property: Direct Editing: Update Flow
 - [x] Property: Handle Data Type "any"
 - [x] Property: Offset between sockets
+- [ ] Property: On Move: Reset positions of the socket according to the entity
+- [ ] Property: The property of the entity type value should be editable, even if it's an output socket

 #### Connectors